Umgi: INTECH

 INTECH is a Ukrainian group of companies specializing in the production of industrial goods and the provision of services to enterprise clients.
-Its core areas of expertise include railway logistics, operational support for the production of components used in the metallurgical industry, maritime logistics, industrial blasting services, and the recycling of industrial waste and by-products.
+Its core areas include railway logistics, operational support for the production of components used in the metallurgical industry, maritime logistics, industrial blasting services, and the recycling of industrial waste and by-products.
 The company has been active since 2013.

 INWIRE

-INWIRE Group is one of the largest producers and suppliers of cored wire and briquettes for metallurgical and foundry plants across the EMEA region.
+INWIRE Group is one of the producers and suppliers of cored wire and briquettes for metallurgical and foundry plants across the EMEA region.
 The company exports its products to ten countries and operates production facilities in Ukraine and Turkey.

 PORTINVEST LOGISTIC

-PORTINVEST LOGISTIC is a leading provider of freight forwarding and customs brokerage services in Ukraine, specializing in maritime, river, and railway transportation, as well as ship agency operations.
+PORTINVEST LOGISTIC is a provider of freight forwarding and customs brokerage services in Ukraine, specializing in maritime, river, and railway transportation, as well as ship agency operations.
 It is recognized as one of the major players in the Ukrainian logistics market.
 Since 2010, PortInvest has also implemented a range of investment projects in maritime logistics.

 PJSC “PVP Kryvbasvybukhprom”

-PJSC “PVP Kryvbasvybukhprom” is one of Ukraine’s most prominent companies specializing in blasting operations and the production of emulsion explosives for mining and processing enterprises.
+PJSC “PVP Kryvbasvybukhprom” is one of Ukraine's most prominent companies specializing in blasting operations and the production of emulsion explosives for mining and processing enterprises.
 As of 2024, the company employed more than 300 people.